Wisc-Land-Map-Tool/Wisc-Land-Web-App/README.md

 # Set up for local use

 Ruby 2.1 and Rails 4.0 is required for use of this application.

-Please see the Gemfile for other dependencies.
+The following gems are required.
+They can be found at https://rubygems.org using the ruby gem package or by using bundle install as listed below.
+(versions are listed after package name) gem "pg", "~> 0.17.1" gem 'bootstrap-sass', '~> 3.1.1' gem 'devise' gem 'bcrypt-ruby' gem "cancan" gem 'rolify' gem 'sprockets', '2.11.0' gem 'simplecov', :require=> false, :group => :test gem 'rspec-rails', '2.13.1' gem 'factory_girl_rails' gem 'selenium-webdriver', '2.35.1' gem 'capybara', '2.1.0' gem 'sass-rails', '4.0.1' gem 'uglifier', '2.1.1' gem 'coffee-rails', '4.0.1' gem 'jquery-rails', '3.0.4' gem 'turbolinks', '1.1.1' gem 'jbuilder', '1.0.2' gem 'sdoc', '0.3.20', require: false gem 'rails_12factor'

 For tutorials on how to set up Rails and Ruby on your machine, see the following: